 The propagation saw test (PST) is a second new large column test that is gaining traction among professionals for testing deeper persistent weak layers (PWL’s).
 The PST requires isolating a column of snow 30cm wide x 100cm upslope.
 If the weak layer is deeper than a meter, the length upslope is equal to the depth of the weak layer.
 Rather than subjecting the snow above to any kind of compression or shear force, a saw is dragged upslope directly through the weak layer, initiating failure right at the layer.
 Avalanche propagation is only likely if the failure initiates when the saw is moved 50% or less than the upslope length of the column and continues uninterrupted to the end of the column.

 Both of these tests are designed for advanced evaluation.
 The best place to learn more about these large column tests is in an AIARE (American Institute Avalanche Research and Education) Level II avalanche course.

-Throughout the process of evaluating snow stability, it’s important to keep the big picture in mind.
-Forecasts from the local avalanche center combined with astute targeted field observations and some carefully chosen snowpack tests help to build an overall view of current conditions.
-In the end, however, assessing snow stability is extremely complex.
+Throughout the process of evaluating snowpack stability, it’s important to keep the big picture in mind.
+Forecasts from the local avalanche center combined with astute targeted field observations and some carefully chosen snowpack stability tests helps to build an overall view of current conditions.
+In the end, however, assessing snowpack stability is extremely complex.

-Larry Goldie is an IFMGA certified guide and owner of North Cascade Mountain Guides.
+Larry Goldie is an IFMGA certified mountain guide and owner of North Cascade Mountain Guides.